Skip to main content

 PublicKey = nAF0wrLG2+avwQfqxnXhBGPUBCvc3QCqWKH4nK5PfEU=

 Before we start the container, we need to think about where to put the configuration.
 In most OS’s you can put them in /opt/docker/volumes/wireguard/config, but on Unraid that directory will not survive a reboot, which is why I put it in /mnt/cache/appdata/wireguard.
-Create a directory called wg_confs inside of the directory you decided on an put your wireguard configuration file (wg0.conf) in it.
+Choose a directory and put your wg0.conf in it.

-Then start the container (replace the volume accordingly):
+Then start the container2 (replace the volume accordingly):

 docker run -d --name="wireguard" \